Table of Contents

-Not all the cheap robots last longer than most expensive models.
-For example, Xiaomi Roborock lasts about 150 minutes which makes it the beast so we will not find a cheaper device that would run this long (the exception is Xiaomi Mi Robot).
+Not all cheap robots last longer than the most expensive models.
+For example, the Roborock S5 lasts about 150 minutes which makes it the beast so we will not find a cheaper device that would run this long (the exception is the Xiaomi Mi Robot).
 Most of the top-level models run for about 100 minutes top because they usually come with a powerful motor.

 Speaking of the long working session - iLIFE is probably a winner here.
-We already disclose this topic and tried to make things clear talking about a super long runtime iLIFE robots have.
+We already disclose this topic and tried to make things clear talking about a long battery life iLIFE robots have.
 Almost all the models from its family last about 120-140 minutes covering a big cleaning area on one charge.

-When it comes to the super popular robots on Amazon such as Eufy RoboVac, ECOVACS Deebot, Housmile, PureClean, KOIOS, Dibea etc, you will find that most of the robots run for about 90-110 minutes in one charge and some of them have a strong suction power that can easily clean thin carpets from pet hair, dirt, and dust.
+When it comes to the high-rated robots on Amazon such as Eufy RoboVac, ECOVACS Deebot, Housmile, KOIOS, Dibea, etc, you will find that most of the robots run for about 90-110 minutes in one charge and some of them have a strong suction power that can easily clean thin carpets from pet hair, dirt, and dust.

 Performing On Carpeting Surface

-Unfortunately, as we said before, cheaper robots come with a less powerful motor making it work less efficient on carpets/rugs.
+Unfortunately, as we said before, cheaper robots come with a less powerful motor making it less effective on carpets/rugs.
 Nevertheless, some budget devices work well on thin carpets too.

 Pet Hair Handling

-Not all the cheapest models can clean a carpet from pet hair but all of them handles pet hair on a bare floor.
+Not all the cheapest models can pick up pet hair, but all of them handle pet hair on a bare floor.

 Why sticking on a robot without smart navigation

 - Budget.
-Not everyone is ready to spend a $1000 on a device to clean the floor while you can get a decent robot cleaner for about $300.
+Not everyone is ready to spend $1,000 on a device to clean the floor while you can get a decent robot cleaner for about $300.

 - It takes not much longer to finish the cleaning than an expensive robot would spend.
-You don't spend your time on it holding a vacuum, so does it matter how much time your cleaner works?
+You don't waste your time on it holding a vacuum, does it matter how much time your cleaner works?

 - In case you see the vacuum missed some areas - just make it work again by simply pressing start on your phone or manually on the machine.

-The robot vacuum cleaners that cost less than $400 with a mapping function
+The robot vacuum cleaners for under $400 with a mapping function

 Our Recommendations.
 Which affordable robot to buy in 2018?

 - For carpeting surface.
 Thin carpet is no problem for most of the models in the list.
-The best choice would be to go with Xiaomi Xiaowa Lite, Xiaomi Mi Robot, iLIFE A8, iLIFE V8S, iLIFE A4S, ECOVACS Deebot N79/N79S, Dibea D960.
+The best choice would be to go with the Roborock Xiaowa Lite, Xiaomi Mi Robot, iLIFE A4S, ECOVACS Deebot N79/N79S, any of the Eufy models.
 We are sure, there are a lot of decent robots with a low price that would be great for carpets.
 If you know the one, please let us know in the comment section down below.

 - Bare floor.
-You can basically get any of the robots because all the machines perform about the same on a bare floor. iLIFE A6 has a rubber brush that should be perfect for pet hair & bare floor though.
+You can basically get any of the robots because all the machines perform about the same on hard floors.

 - Pet hair.
 If you have a pet stick with a device that has a maximum suction power.
 The more Pa it has - the better it would clean.
-Our choice would be Ecovacs Deebot N79S, Xiaomi Mi Robot, Xiaomi Xiaowa Lite, iLIFE A6 (anti-tangle brush design), iLIFE A8, iLIFE V8S, Dibea D960.
-Housmile is also a good and super cheap robot vacuum cleaner that clean for about 60 minutes so if you are okay with this runtime - Housmile is a great choice.
+Our choice would be the Ecovacs Deebot N79S, Xiaomi Mi Robot, Roborock Xiaowa Lite, Eufy 11S.
+Housmile is also a good and cheap robot vacuum cleaner that clean for about 60 minutes so if you are okay with this runtime - the Housmile is a great choice.